qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 # Notes about Cognitive Biases

-A summarization of the main cognitive biases, relating to financial trading, combined with my own understanding.

 <!-- truncate -->

 ## Nonlinear perception

 ### Perception of gain and loss

-**Diminishing marginal utility**: For example, one is hungry and then eats 3 pieces of bread, the first piece eaten while hungry is has more utility than the second piece eaten after the first, and so on.
-The more of something you have, the less utility another such thing has.
+**Diminishing marginal utility**: The more of something you have, the less utility another such thing has.
+For example, one is hungry and then eats 3 pieces of bread, the first piece eaten while hungry is has more utility than the second piece eaten after the first, and so on.

 Corresponding to diminishing marginal utility, the happiness of gaining \$200 is less than two times of happiness of gaining \$100.
 The perception of gain is convex.